kraken-php/docs/service-providers.md

 <a name="booting-up"></a>
 ### Booting Up

 Previously, it has been stated that registering and unregistering services should concern only binding of definitions.
-There are cases, that you additionaly might need to apply some custom logic to your service, as - for example - creating event listeners that allows your service respond to Kraken runtime behaviour.
+There are cases, that you additionally might need to apply some custom logic to your service, as - for example - creating event listeners that allows your service respond to Kraken runtime behaviour.
 This kind of logic should be put into `boot` method.
 The `boot` method is called after all other service providers have been registered, giving you access to all other services.

 <a name="exemplary-provider"></a>
 ### Exemplary Provider